By John Turney

 Jamal Lewis was chalk at one spot.
 Ray Rice had to get the other season.
 The backups presented some tough

 those who we listed seemed like the next-best to Lewis and Rice. choices but

-Todd Heep had a few seasons that qualified, we went with 2006 when he was voted the NFL's top TE by NFL Alumni, backing him up is Shannon Sharpe from the 2000 Championship team.
-McClain was a fullback who could carry the ball, Leach is one of the modern, guard-in-the-backfield types, though he could catch well.
+Backing him up is Shannon Sharpe from the 2000 Championship team.
+McClain was a fullback who could carry the ball, and Leach is one of the modern, guard-in-the-backfield types, though he could catch well.

-We went with honors and stats for the CB positions and you see Rod Woodson there, and since he was playing outside, he qualifies for two spots.
-The CBs here are very solid, but not superstars.
+We went with honors and stats for the CB positions in general.
+Rod Woodson is qualified for two spots—safety and corner.
+As a corner in 1998 he picked off six passes and took two to the house.
+The rest of CBs here are very solid, but not superstars.
 We were tempted to put

 as a nickel here, but we though the two listed made more plays so Deion gets honorable mention as a nickel as does Corey Ivy for 2008 when he had 52 tackles and 2.5 sacks.
 Ivy was excellent as the "Cat" blitz, amassing 9.5 sacks from 2005-08 with Ravens and Rams.
 Deion Sanders's lone season